ipfs/specs/src/data-formats/cid.md

 - `<multibase-codec>` is a [multibase](https://github.com/multiformats/multibase) prefix  (1 Unicode code point in length) that renders the base-encoded unicode string following it self-describing for simpler conversion back to binary.

+A CID is fundamentally a binary value.
+The multibase prefix identifies the string encoding but is not part of the CID itself -- the same CID may be encoded in different bases for different contexts.
+IPFS implementations SHOULD support at minimum `base58btc`, `base32`, `base16`, and `base36` (the latter for ed25519 keys in [IPNS Records](https://specs.ipfs.tech/ipns/ipns-record/)).

 ## Variant - Human-Readable Form

 It is often advantageous to translate a CID, which is already modular and self-describing, into a *human-readable* expansion of its self-describing parts, for purposes such as debugging, unit testing, and documentation.